organicastudio/observer-infra/README.md

 ## 1. TLS Certificate

-- Ensure the Key Vault secret exists:
+- Verify the Key Vault secret:
   - Vault: `kv-observer-prod-we-001`
-  - Secret Name: `observer-tls-cert`
+  - Secret name: `observer-tls-cert`
-  - Use "latest" version for AppGW listener
+  - Reference the "latest" version for the AppGW listener

 > **Note:**
-> The certificate must be stored as a secret named `observer-tls-cert` in the Key Vault `kv-observer-prod-we-001`.
+> Store the TLS certificate as a secret named `observer-tls-cert` in the Key Vault `kv-observer-prod-we-001`.
-> When configuring the Application Gateway listener, reference the "latest" version of this secret to ensure you use the most current certificate.
+> When configuring the Application Gateway listener, always reference the "latest" version of this secret to ensure the most current certificate is used.

 ## 2. DNS Records